rhilconsultants/openshift/workshops/OpenShift Pipelines/Exercise-4/Exercise-4.md

     ENTRYPOINT ["/opt/root-app/run.sh"]
     EOF

+### Creating a Service Account and kubeconfig

+In order to provide the right permissions for our automation in Openshift we need to create a service account for authentication provide it the expected permissions and create an authentication file (kubeconfig).

+#### Service account

+First let's create a service account in our namespace :

+    # cat >> ubi-pipeline-sa.yaml << EOF
+    apiVersion: v1
+    kind: ServiceAccount
+    metadata:
+      name: ubi-tekton

+#### Permissions

+To make things easy we will give the service account admin permissions on our namespace :

+    # oc adm policy add-role-to-user admin system:serviceaccount:ns-user01:ubi-tekton

+#### Generate Kubeconfig

+Fetch the name of the secrets used by the service account.
+This can be found by running the following command:

+    # oc describe serviceAccounts ubi-tekton

+Fetch the token from the secret.
+Using the Mountable secrets value, you can get the token used by the service account.
+Run the following command to extract this information:

+    # oc describe secrets <the service account secret>

+Get the certificate info for the cluster

+Every cluster has a certificate that clients can use to encryt traffic.
+Fetch the certificate and write to a file by running this command.
+In this case, we are using a file name cluster-cert.txt

+    # oc config view --flatten --minify > cluster-cert.txt
+    # cat cluster-cert.txt

+In case you see the output of "insecure-skip-tls-verify: true" that will work as well.
+Copy two pieces of information from here certificate-authority-data and server Create a kubeconfig file

+From the steps above, you should have the following pieces of information

+  - token
+  - certificate-authority-data
+  - server

+Create a file called sa-config and paste this content on to it

+    # cat > kubeconfig << EOF
+    apiVersion: v1
+    kind: Config
+    users:
+    - name: ubi-tekton
+      user:
+        token: <replace this with token info>
+    clusters:
+    - cluster:
+        certificate-authority-data: <replace this with certificate-authority-data info>
+        server: <replace this with server info>
+      name: self-hosted-cluster
+    contexts:
+    - context:
+        cluster: self-hosted-cluster
+        user: ubi-tekton
+      name: ubi-tekton
+    current-context: ubi-tekton
+    EOF

+Now that we have a kubeconfig we can copy it to our image and use it with our oc command to create object in our cluster.

 ### Creating the Image

 Once we've done that we can go ahead and create our image :